-A good customer experience will be amplified by your automation efforts and bring good results.
-By the same token, digital marketing automation will expose more customers to a bad customer experience and damage your reputation.
+Good customer experience will be amplified by your automation efforts and bring good results.
+By the same token, digital marketing automation will expose more customers to bad customer experience and damage your reputation.

 This can cause higher levels of customer churn since the automated experience doesn’t live up to their expectations.
 Increased churn will create a need for more sales, but it will be difficult to fill your lead funnel given the poor experience.
 The result is that you’ll end up investing way more in your marketing and get a lower ROI.

 Automation will scale whatever your current experience is, but it won’t fix the problems with it.
 That’s why the first step to automation is refining your customer journey so that scaling it will have a positive impact on your marketing.

 A 2016 case study of Strongwell Corporation illustrates this point well.
 It details how the company shifted from a manual email database and newsletter to an automated solution.
 During this switch, they didn’t maintain the same marketing approach.
 Instead, they had to identify how to better qualify their leads and then connect these to the right sales director for the lead’s region.

 If Strongwell had stuck with producing a quarterly newsletter blast, the automation would have provided little value.
 Instead, the value came from coupling the email automation with more effective lead nurturing and drip campaigns.

 - Scaling a poor customer experience through automation will increase customer churn and marketing costs.

 Building perfect automation with a perfect customer journey